LGBTQ rights in Equatorial Guinea

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Equatorial Guinea have some legal rights, although LGBTQ people continue to face legal challenges not experienced by non-LGBTQ residents.
-Both male and female kinds of same-sex sexual activity are legal in Equatorial Guinea, however LGBTQ persons face stigmatization among the broader population, and same-sex couples and households headed by same-sex couples are not eligible for the same legal protections available as opposite-sex couples.
+Both male and female same-sex sexual activity are legal in Equatorial Guinea; however LGBTQ persons face stigmatization among the broader population.
+Same-sex couples and households headed by same-sex couples are not eligible for the same legal protections available to opposite-sex couples.

 The new Penal Code adopted in 2022 prohibits employment discrimination based on a person's sexual orientation, being the first legal provision to explicitly protect lesbian, gay, and bisexual people.

 Laws regarding same-sex sexual activity

 Although there are no laws against homosexuality in Equatorial Guinea, the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) report "there is evidence that State intimidation of sexually diverse individuals persists."
 The criminal code in force in Equatorial Guinea is a revision of the Spanish Criminal Code that dates back to the Francoist era and is said to post-colonially carry anti-homophobic undertones that influence those perception today.
 The age of consent is set at 18, regardless of gender and/or sexual orientation.

+Although there is not a law explicitly criminalizing homosexuality, LGBTQ+ people are still detained and punished through public shaming.
+In 2014, four men were detained and accused of being gay.
+On one of their phones, the police found a video of two of the men engaging in sexual activity together.
+The group was arrested and made to explain their actions on national television.
+One woman recounted in an interview how a lesbian couple in Añisok were detained and publicly shamed; the couple were displayed through the town with banners saying they were witchcraft-practicing lesbians.
+Photos were taken and distributed around town.
+The women were tied to the police station.